Preventative measures and treatment options for degenerative joint disease

 - The feeling of bone rubbing against bone

 - The formation of bone spurs, or osteophytes, on the joint margins.
 These boney enlargements may press against nerves, causing pain, numbness, weakness, and other symptoms

 The location of these symptoms can differ depending on the position of the affected spinal joints.
 Patients may experience discomfort in the neck, back, hips, shoulders, buttocks and extremities.

 DJD is a result of the aging process and is unavoidable.
 There are, however, a number of precautions an individual can take to slow the development of osteoarthritis.
 Maintaining a healthy bodyweight, eating a well-balanced diet, participating in moderate exercise, not smoking and avoiding excessive alcohol consumption can all help to keep the spine healthy.
 Reducing the amount of wear and tear placed on the neck and back by avoiding strenuous occupations and high-impact sports can also help maintain spinal joint health.

 Several treatment options are available for degenerative joint disease.
 Conservative and/or alternative medicine treatments, such as pain medication, physical therapy, acupuncture and yoga, may help many patients find symptomatic relief.
 Others may opt for surgery to treat the cause of symptoms.
 There are currently no treatments that restore lost articular cartilage.
 If you are considering neck or back surgery, consult the orthopedic specialists at Laser Spine Institute.
-Our minimally invasive procedures are more effective alternatives to traditional open back surgery and have helped tens of thousands of patients recover spinal health.
+Our minimally invasive procedures are more effective alternatives to traditional open back surgery and have helped tens of thousands of patients find relief from neck and back pain.
 Contact us to learn more and for your MRI or CT scan review.